ncatlab/nlab-content/pages/1/9/0/1/1091/content.md

 ## Applications

-Base change geoemtric morphisms may be interpreted in terms of [[fiber integration]].
+Base change geometric morphisms may be interpreted in terms of [[fiber integration]].
 See [[integral transforms on sheaves]] for more on this.

 ## References